-In March 2014, I completed a restorative yoga teacher training so that I could teach restorative yoga privately here at my home studio in Sidcup and over 2017-18 I completed the triyoga advanced teacher training programme which led me to organise the Yoga for People with Disabilities Teacher Training with the inspirational JoAnn Lyons in 2019.
+In March 2014, I completed a restorative yoga teacher training so that I could teach restorative yoga privately here at my home studio in Sidcup and over 2 years in 2017-18 I completed the triyoga advanced teacher training programme which led me to organise the Yoga for People with Disabilities Teacher Training with the inspirational JoAnn Lyons.

 In January 2019 I achieved the Yoga Alliance Professionals Senior Yoga Teacher designation and was excited to teach my first British Wheel of Yoga Foundation Course in 2020.

 I have always strived to make my classes accessible to all and as well as taking part in Jivana Heyman’s Accessible Yoga Teacher Training Course I am an Accessible Yoga Ambassador and currently part of a yoga reading circle dedicated to Contemplating Racial Justice.
 Facilitating the reading circle is the amazing Yogi Anthropologist Dr Gillian Evans and in her words ‘in a society where unconscious bias, micro-aggressions, institutionalised racism, and systemic injustices are so deeply ingrained, healing is an ongoing process.’
 I continue to strive to make my classes and teaching an inclusive and welcoming space for everybody.

 For private sessions here at my home, I have a dedicated yoga room, with lots of space and all the yoga equipment one could ever need.
 For larger group classes, workshops and trainings I hire a studio at the Howard Venue in Hextable just down the road from Swanley.